sachin-bhai/amFOSS-tasks/readme.md

 I'd put the club assigned tasks on top priority and take part in any events hosted by the club.

+### Thoughts on the praveshan
+Great tasks and learned a lot during the process of completing the tasks.
 **Tasks List**|**Description**|**Status**
 --------------|---------------|---------------
 [Task-00](https://github.com/sachin-bhai/amFOSS-tasks/tree/main/task-00)|Installing Linux|Completed